Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 Truth be told, after using styled-system for awhile, I no longer like to mix style-related props with other props.
 But this does speed up development significantly.

-In addition to that styled-components v4 made it difficult to extend `defaultProps`.
+In addition to that Styled Components v4 made it difficult to extend `defaultProps`.
 So `const NavLink = styled(BrandLink)...` may not actually work as you think should.

 ## Xstyled